Senior Residence Requirements

 The minimum senior residence requirement for a bachelor’s degree at the University of California is one academic year (three quarters).
-Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus (UCSR 630.A).
+Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus (UC Regulations of the Academic Senate 630).
 Each summer session in which a student completes a course of at least 2 quarter units may be counted as half a quarter’s residence.

 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the senior residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.